Tracking Report on Specific Indicators for 2023/2024

 Access to courses:

 - Measures to support lifelong learning include UniBuc Peer learning.
-The programme, launched in 2021, included training/peer learning sessions for academic staff on subjects regarding publishing, project writing & project management, data analysis, and innovative pedagogies.
-A similar programme has been developed for administrative staff, with courses relevant to their field of work.
+The programme, launched in 2021, included training/peer learning sessions for academic staff on publishing, project writing and project management, data analysis, and innovative pedagogies.
+In 2024, 21 workshops/training sessions were available.
+Similarly, in 2024, in collaboration with SNSPA and UAIC, UB launched a free training programme in digital pedagogy focused on artificial intelligence, aimed at university teaching staff.

 Access to educational resources: